 6. Find Your Topical Fix

-It took me years to realise that my skincare regime was actually part of the problem.
-I was madly trying to strip away the oil which only made the issue worse.
-The more I tried to scrub and lather, the more my skin was being stripped of essential oils meaning it was constantly being tripped into overdrive.
+It took me years to realize that my skincare regime was actually part of the problem.
+I was madly trying to strip away the oil, which only made the issue worse.
+The more I tried to scrub and lather, the more my skin was being stripped of essential oils, meaning it was constantly being tripped into overdrive.
 The solution for me was oil cleansers combined with a good old face washer!
-Oil for me was my saviour but equally we are all different.
+Oil, for me, was my saviour, but we are all different.
 My best recommendation is to invest in some time with a natural skin care provider and really get to understanding individually what your skin needs.

 Of course there are many fixers when it comes to clearing up your skin.
 I’d love to hear your best ‘fixers’ and even your worst!
 It’s all about finding out what works for you (and of course WHY – I’m all about the why!)